A Lagrangian Approach to the Inhomogeneous Incompressible Euler Equation: Geometry of MPD with Weighted Metric

 \section{Geometry of \texorpdfstring{$\MPD$}{MPD} with Weighted Metric}

-In this section, we study the Riemannian structure of $\MPD$ which naturally fits the inhomogeneous incompressible Euler equation.
-Our presentation in this section mainly follows and generalizes the discussions in the unpublished note \cite{DrWS25}, which generalizes constrained geodesic, second fundamental form and sectional curvature of level set submanifold from finite to infinite dimension (The $\MPD$ setting).
+In this section, we study the Riemannian structure of the volume-preserving diffeomorphism group, which is equipped with a weighted Riemannian metric and naturally fits the inhomogeneous incompressible Euler equation.
+Our presentation in this section mainly follows and generalizes the discussions in the unpublished notes \cite{DrWS25}, which generalizes constrained geodesic, second fundamental form and sectional curvature of level set submanifold from finite to infinite dimension.